 One-Day Exhibition of New Sculptures Made On-Site by Paweł Althamer & Collaborators

 Since the opening of “The Neighbors” in February, Althamer has worked in partnership with a range of artists, friends, and collaborators to create sixteen new sculptures.
 During this period, Althamer also ran sculpture and film workshops with neighbors and a group from the Bowery Mission.
-Together, they will present a one-day exhibition of the new works on Thursday April 17, from 11 a.m. to 9 p.m., in the New Museum’s storefront space at 231 Bowery In addition, a number of artworks by Althamer’s collaborator, Malian master sculptor Youssouf Dara, will also be on view.
+Together, they present a one-day exhibition of the new works on Thursday April 17, from 11 a.m. to 9 p.m., in the New Museum’s storefront space at 231 Bowery In addition, a number of artworks by Althamer’s collaborator, Malian master sculptor Youssouf Dara, will also be on view.
 The exhibition is free and open to the public.